 The use of technology has become a significant component of many safeguarding issues.
 Child sexual exploitation; radicalisation; sexual predation: technology often provides the platform that facilitates harm.
-At Rebecca Cheetham Nursery and Children's Centre we work to protect and educate the whole school community in the safe and appropriate use of technology.
+Rebecca Cheetham schools work to protect and educate the whole school community in the safe and appropriate use of technology.